Rocko's Modern Life: Spunky's Dangerous Day

 Rocko's Modern Life: Spunky's Dangerous Day is a puzzle-platform game released for the Super Nintendo Entertainment System (SNES).
 It is based on the Nickelodeon series Rocko's Modern Life (1993–1996) and is the first project of Viacom New Media, the interactive entertainment software division of Viacom International, which owned Nickelodeon.
 In each of the game's sections, the player acts as the titular character guiding his dog Spunky to a golden fire hydrant.
 To do this, he alters the level environment and fights enemies.

 Produced by Dave Marsh, Rocko's Modern Life: Spunky's Dangerous Day was developed in under 12 months during the show's creation, and the only source material to reference were rough sketches sent by artists working on the TV series.
 Viacom New Media published the game in North America in April 1994 to generally favorable reviews from professional critics, although some reviewers suggested the difficulty would be too much for the game's young target demographic and was artificially increased by the difficult and unresponsive controls.
 The presentation was well-received for how it reflected the series.

+On September 16, 2025 it was announced that Limited Run Games will re-release the game on modern platforms in a collection called the Nickelodeon Splat Pack alongside Aaahh!!!
+Real Monsters (1995) and GUTS (1994).